fermo-metabolomics/FERMO/README.md

 #### OS Requirements

-Local installation of this package is only supported for Linux (tested on Ubuntu 20.04 and 22.04).
+Local installation of the Docker container was tested on:

+- Windows 10 (Docker Desktop)
+- Ubuntu Linux 20.04 and 22.04 (command line)

 #### Python dependencies